umnovjp/NHLShiftStats1/README.md

 In some games, players get injured.
 Or some players get game misconduct penalty.
 They cannot finish game.
 That results in defensive pair of lines of forwards change as game goes by.
 If a skater did not have a shift during last 10 minutes of the game, a message will appear that he did not finish the game, without specific reason.

 ## Game data do not display
 In very rare cases, data do not display.
 An example is game 2 on 04/06/2023 when coach of road team was assessed a game misconduct penalty.
 Script stopped because coach was not in the players' list.
-No plan to fix this because it does not happen frequently.
+I will fix it some time later.
+Because it does not happen frequently.
+Therefor priority is low.

 ## Kind of known bug
 If teams played shutout there is known bug when if a player scored shutout goal he is not added to team's roster.
 It will be fixed eventually